There’s nothing that breaks your heart more as a parent than seeing your child suffering.

-Pediatric dentists (including the ones at our Tuscaloosa and Anniston locations) often use positive reinforcement.
+Pediatric dentists (including the ones at our Tuscaloosa and Oxford locations) often use positive reinforcement.
 Whenever a child responds in a positive manner, the dentist reinforces that behavior with some form of a reward (this could be a verbal praise, a high five, etc.).

 Positive reinforcement demonstrates to your child that they are doing things right and they are in a comfortable place they enjoy.
 Reinforcing your child’s positive behavior is extremely important and it’s something our pediatric dentists at Children & Teen Dental of Alabama do very, very well.